 June in New Orleans is the time for outdoor festivals and icy summer treats.
 As the days get longer, our calendars fill up with things to do.
-This month in New Orleans, celebrate Pride, savor a sno-ball, drink and dine at the New Orleans Wine & Food Experience, bite into a juicy tomato at Creole Tomato Fest, sample some of the best food in the city at Restaurant Week, and more!
+This month in New Orleans, celebrate Pride, savor a sno-ball, drink and dine at the New Orleans Wine & Food Experience, and bite into a juicy tomato at Creole Tomato Fest.
 Plan to visit once, twice, or as much as you’d like.

 Celebrate Pride in New Orleans